-If you or someone else from your unit (youth or adult) is interested in helping on an election team please send a email to firstname.lastname@example.org
+If you or someone else from your unit (youth or adult) is interested in helping on an election team please send an email to firstname.lastname@example.org.

 All members of, or candidates for membership in, the Order of the Arrow who are under 21 years of age shall be considered youth members or candidates for youth membership, subject to meeting the following requirements:

 - Be a registered member of Scouts, BSA.

 - Have experienced 15 nights of camping while registered with a troop, crew, or ship within the two years immediately prior to the election.
 The 15 nights must include one, but no more than one, long-term camp consisting of at least five consecutive nights of overnight camping, approved and under the auspices and standards of Scouts, BSA.
 Only five nights of the long-term camp may be credited toward the 15-night camping requirement; the balance of the camping (10 nights) must be overnight, weekend, or other short-term camps of, at most, three nights each.
 Ship nights may be counted as camping for Sea Scouts.